Tools & calculators

 Generous bonus points to get you started with a bang

-No matter which rewards program you choose, you’ll enjoy the up to 60,000 points.
-40,000 points will come your way if you can manage to spend $3,000 in the first three months of holding the card.
-That’s an average of only $833 per month.
-A further 20,000 points can be your when you renew the card for a second year.
+No matter which rewards program you choose, you’ll enjoy the 50,000 points which will come your way if you can manage to spend $2,000 in the first three months of holding the card.
+That’s an average of only $667 per month.

 Unexceptional points earning rate